fablabbcn/fablabbcn-legacy-web/_posts/news-post/fabcitycampus.md

 20th of April took place the first Fab City Summit with an Expert Meeting in the morning and a Public Dialogue in the evening.

-The experts worked in the Fab City manifesto in Amsterdam Makerversity and Fab City Campus, and showed some of the results at Park Huis de Zwiger.
+The experts worked in the Fab City manifesto in Amsterdam Makerversity and Fab City Campus, and showed some of the results at Park Huis de Zwiger. debating and presenting the Fab City white paper.

 dsc_8621.png

 Making Sense project was presented and on Friday 22nd there was a really interesting project about sensing and the city.

 A worldwide network is working out the concept of locally productive and globally connected cities: a Fab City.
 Fab City is a new urban model for self-sufficient cities in which citizens are empowered.
 Amsterdam will join this network too.
 To become a Fab City requires having a more precise knowledge of the way cities work.
 Which steps should be taken now to make our cities more resilient to future challenges?